 The Arkansas SPJ Board of Directors has 11 seats that are up for election each year, including executive officers: president, vice president, treasurer and secretary.

 Check out the following duties and responsibilities of board members and consider running for the board or an officer position.
-Send a photo and a brief bio that tells why you want to serve as an SPJ leader, your history with SPJ and what you will bring to the group, including any ideas you have for the coming year, to Arkansas SPJ President Jennifer Ellis at email@example.com by Friday, May 11.
+Send a photo and a brief bio that tells why you want to serve as an SPJ leader, your history with SPJ and what you will bring to the group, including any ideas you have for the coming year, to Arkansas SPJ President Sarah DeClerk firstname.lastname@example.org by Friday, June 12.

 A list of candidates and their bios will be posted 30 days prior to the election and emailed to our membership.
-Voting will take place at the June 27 annual meeting (location and time to be decided) and via email for those who can’t attend.
+Voting will take place at the annual meeting (time/date/location to be decided) and via email for those who can’t attend.

 ARKANSAS PRO CHAPTER BOARD